 Because my family are so fussy I visit the shop and buy just what I need but it’s more sustainable to buy a box of seasonal veg from the greengrocer or the farm directly.
 In fact having organic veg delivered has been shown to have lower carbon footprint than a 7km round trip in a fossil fuel car to the local farmers market.
 Some farms, like Green Earth Organics, offer a veg box delivery service that you subscribe too and have delivered to your door.
-In Cork you have Organic Republic and Devoys, in Galway you have Beechlawn Organic Farm.
-In Mayo you have organic farm Glasrai Farm, in Wicklow there is organic market growers Carracamuch Cottage and Organic Delights and in Clare you have chemical-free veg boxes on offer from Good and Green.
+In Kildare you have I Love Organic In Cork you have Organic Republic and Devoys, in Galway you have Beechlawn Organic Farm.
+In Mayo you have organic farm Glasrai Farm, in Wicklow there is organic market growers Carraignamuc Cottage and Organic Delights and in Clare you have chemical-free veg boxes on offer from Good and Green.

 Alternatively you could join a Community Supported Agriculture (CSA) scheme.
 This system differs from a box scheme in that you’re not just buying from the producer/s you’re partnering with them and the emphasis is much more on local food systems.
 Another difference is that members take more of an active role in meeting the grower, discussing options, and possibly visiting the farm to help out as the scheme develops.
 One scheme available to people who can collect from Smithfield on a weekly basis is Dublin CSA, and if you’re in Clare get in touch with Moyhill Farm.